AbundantSalmon/simple-cheatsheet/README.md

 This extension contributes the following settings:

-* `vscode-cheatsheet.cheatSheetFile`: Absolute filepath to the cheat sheet html file.
+* `simple-cheatsheet.cheatSheetFile`: Absolute filepath to the cheat sheet html file.
 Default `null` which shows an example sheet.

 ## Release Notes

 ### 0.0.1

-Initial release of vscode-cheatsheet
+Initial release of simple-cheatsheet